- Why Research

 Vanderbilt University School of Medicine

-Seeking to identify new therapies to improve tumor response to anti-cancer therapies for future clinical trials in breast cancer.
+- Seeking to identify new strategies to improve response to anti-cancer therapies.

-Laboratory studies are conducted to test a combination approach to improve the effectiveness of immunotherapy drugs.
+- Laboratory studies are conducted to test a combination approach to improve the effectiveness of CDK4/6 inhibitors.

 Advanced metastatic breast cancer is an incurable disease.
 Current therapies that block cancer growth, such as a class of drugs called CDK4/6 inhibitors, have been shown to prolong survival of patients with this disease.
 Unfortunately, breast tumors are rarely completely eliminated by this therapy and start growing again within months.

-The ultimate goal of this study is to develop a strategy to achieve a sustained response to CDK4/6 inhibitors that will prevent tumors from coming back.
+The ultimate goal of Dr. Vilgelm’s BCRF-supported study is to develop a strategy to achieve a sustained response to CDK4/6 inhibitors that will prevent tumors from coming back.

 While immunotherapy has been successful in some cancers, including some breast cancers, most breast cancers do not respond to this therapy.
 This study may lead to clinical trial for combination approaches that make immunotherapy more effective for more patients.